 The decision made regarding allowable measurement units will inform the design of the relevant sections in the questionnaire.
-The questionnaire clips in Table 4 are examples from LSMS-ISA surveys in Malawi, Ethiopia, and Nigeria.
+The questionnaire clips in Figure 1 are examples from LSMS-ISA surveys in Malawi, Ethiopia, and Nigeria.
 Note that any observations with an “other, specify” response will be very difficult to use, unless appropriate conversion factors can be recovered.
 The use of this category should be as limited as possible, but it can be useful during the initial phases of the fieldwork to capture key units of measurements that had not been listed in advance.
 To limit such occurrences, it is necessary to run careful pilots of the questionnaires, and to discuss the matter with local experts (it is unlikely that a pilot will have the required geographical coverage to capture the diversity of units that may be found in one country).
 Note also that when collecting both self-reported farmer estimates of area and objective measurements of area (e.g. GPS), the self-reported measurement must be assessed first so as not to be affected by the objective area estimation.
 Care should also be exercised in training to instruct enumerators not to amend the self-reported land area measure to match the GPS measure.

 The time of the survey interview can also provide the opportunity to inquire about the existence of a land title.
 When available that would allow verifying the self-reported information on land area, as well as important ancillary data on tenure status.
 In many low income countries this will be a rare occurrence, but in those where land registration and titling is more advanced, official land records can be an extremely useful aid to survey data collection.